hbctraining/scRNA-seq/lessons/04_SC_clustering_analysis.md

 > - **M:** M phase is the nuclear division of the cell (consisting of prophase, metaphase, anaphase and telophase).

 The [Cell-Cycle Scoring and Regression tutorial](https://satijalab.org/seurat/v3.0/cell_cycle_vignette.html) from Seurat makes available a list of cell cycle phase marker genes for humans and performs phase scoring based on the paper from [Tirosh, I. et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4944528/).
-We have used this list to perform orthology searches to create [compiled cell cycle gene lists](https://github.com/hbc/tinyatlas/tree/master/cell_cycle) for other organisms.
+We have used this list to perform orthology searches to create [compiled cell cycle gene lists](https://github.com/hbc/tinyatlas/tree/master/cell_cycle) for other organisms, as well.

 After scoring each gene for cell cycle phase, we can perform PCA using the expression of cell cycle genes.
 If the cells group by cell cycle in the PCA, then we would want to regress out cell cycle variation, **unless cells are differentiating**.